Key Takeaways

 What types of therapy help with healing from parental emotional abuse?

-Mission Connection Healthcare offers individual and group therapy using approaches specifically effective for family trauma, including EMDR, cognitive processing therapy, Internal Family Systems (IFS), and dialectical behavior therapy (DBT).
+Mission Connection Healthcare offers individual and group therapy using approaches specifically effective for family trauma, including EMDR, cognitive processing therapy, Internal Family Systems (IFS), CBT, and DBT.
 Our comprehensive programs address the complex emotions and relationship patterns that result from early emotional trauma while building healthier coping strategies and self-worth.